-If primary well control actions have failed and a loss of well control incident is anticipated, or is occurring, the drilling crew will initiate emergency BOP activation procedures immediately to shut in the well as per the Van Gogh Drilling Campaign Joint Operating Manual (DR-91-MZ-20001).
+If primary well control actions have failed and a loss of well control incident is anticipated, or is occurring, the drilling crew will initiate emergency BOP activation procedures immediately to shut in the well.

 The BOP choke and kill lines will be closed and the relevant BOP rams will be activated, via the BOP control panel located in the drill shack.
 There is an additional BOP control panel located on the MODU bridge.
 Available BOP rams commonly include: